argumentcomputer/Radiya.lean/README.md

 - Enable direnv: `direnv allow`
 - Build Radiya: `nix build` (This might take a while the first time you run it)

-If you want to develop on Radiya, make sure you start your editor from a command prompt in with Radiya.lean as the working directory, so that direnv can ensure your environment correctly integrates with Lean editor plugins.

 For building on M1 MacOS, please see further information [here](/Build_on_M1_MacOS.md).